har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 ## Power management

-With WiFi on, the average current draw is ~70mA.
-With WiFi off, the average current draw is ~25mA with OLED display on.
+With OLED display and WiFi on, the average current draw is ~75mA.
+With OLED display on and WiFi off, the average current draw is ~30mA.
-To save power, the unit turns on the WiFi only when publishing an update to the ThingSpeak website.
+To save power, the unit turns on the WiFi only when publishing an update to the ThingSpeak website - this takes about 4-5 seconds.

-So during the update interval the current draw is 25mA, and then for the ThingSpeak update (4-5 seconds) the current draw is 70mA.

 Apparently, if you configure the unit with a static IP address in station mode, connecting to the access point is faster.
 That would shorten the time required to publish an update.